Milton-Parc KAIROS Blanket Exercise – English Edition – Saturday, May 12th, 2018

 3590 Jeanne Mance

-We are offering this community Blanket Exercise in deep love and solidarity with the First Nations, Inuit and Metis Peoples who are part of the homeless community in downtown Montreal – including Milton-Parc – stretching from St-Laurent to Atwater.
+We are offering this community Blanket Exercise in deep love, solidarity and reciprocity with the First Nations, Inuit and Metis Peoples who are part of the homeless community in downtown Montreal and the Plateau – including Milton-Parc – stretching from St-Laurent to Atwater and up to Mont-Royal.
 May we seek to understand with compassion and solidarity, not charity.

 Welcome to the KAIROS Blanket Exercise